 Finding out the market value of your home

-If you’re interested in getting an idea about the market value of your property you can access reports from NAB Property Insights.
+If you’re interested in getting an estimate about the market value of your property you can access reports from NAB Property Insights, opens in new window.
 You can also use a valuation service or ask a real estate agent to give you an estimate.
-Remember though – it’s not an exact science and the market value is just a guide of what your property may be worth.
+Remember it’s not an exact science and the market value is just a guide of what your property may be worth.

 We know that the home loan process can be daunting.
 When the time comes, don’t feel like you have to do it on your own.
 Call us on 13 78 79, visit your local branch, make an appointment with a mobile banker or, if you’re ready, feel free to apply online.